Polariton Creation in Coupled Cavity Arrays with Spectrally Disordered Emitters: The CCA QED model

 \section{The CCA QED model}

-Our CCA QED model captures the single-excitation regime of the spectrally disordered Tavis-Cummings-Hubbard model comprised of emitter-cavity localizing interactions and cavity-cavity delocalizing interactions:
+Our CCA QED model captures the single-excitation regime of the spectrally disordered TCHM comprised of emitter-cavity localizing interactions and cavity-cavity delocalizing interactions:

 where $N$ is the number of cavities in the array, $M_n$ is the number of emitters in the $n$-th cavity, $\omega_{c,n}$ and $a_n$ represent the angular frequency and the annihilation operator of the $n$-th cavity, $\omega_{e,n,m}$, $\sigma_{n,m}^-$ and $g_{n,m}$ correspond to the angular frequency, the lowering operator and the emitter-cavity coupling rate of the $m$-th emitter in the $n$-th cavity, $J_{n, n+1}$ is the photon hopping rate between the enumerated neighboring cavities.
-In this work we will assume $\omega_{c,n}=\omega_c, g_{n,m}=g$ and $J_{n, n+1}=J$.
+In this work we will assume $J_{n, n+1}=J$ as those parameters are set by the cavity design that is experimentally more controllable than the other parameters of the model \cite{majety2021quantum}.